roytwu/Tut_oop_cat1/README.md

 2. **read_from_CSV** -- Reading .csv files, this project includes vectors, file stream, boost libraries, and constructor overloading
 3. **unique_paths.cpp** -- a dynamic programming (DP) problem invovles using vectors

+## operator_overloading
+Illustrate basic concepts about operator overloading

+## generic_programming
+Generic Programming enables the programmer to write a general algorithm which will work with all data types, and it can be implemented in C++ using templates
+1. **class_template** -- examples of class template
+2. **func_template** --  examples of function template

 ##  data_structures
 1. **binary_tree** --   Demonstrate how to build binary trees using class, and show 3 basic traversal methods in binary tree
    - pre-order: VLR